Starman7312/internet_radio/README.md

         • Install the vlc python library via this command line: sudo apt-install python3-vlc

 • Then just run the code file named radio.py and you should be up and running

+Note:
-  Comes with a few radio stations pre-installed (BBC etc.), but you can add more
+• Comes with a few radio stations pre-installed (BBC etc.), but you can add more
-  Pages such as this are great for finding the radio stations URL's: https://en.everybodywiki.com/List_of_BBC_radio_stream_URLs
+• Pages such as this are great for finding the radio stations URL's: https://en.everybodywiki.com/List_of_BBC_radio_stream_URLs
-  Or you can often get them directly from the station or a search for something like: radio stream URL for StationXXXX
+• Or you can often get them directly from the station or a search for something like: radio stream URL for StationXXXX